Amazon acquires e-commerce enabler Selz

-San Francisco, Feb 17 (IANS) Amazon has quietly acquired Selz, an Australia-based e-commerce platform that helps businesses to have their own online stores.
+San Francisco: Amazon has quietly acquired Selz, an Australia-based e-commerce platform that helps businesses to have their own online stores.

 "We have signed an agreement to be acquired by Amazon and are looking forward to working with them as we continue to build easy-to-use tools for entrepreneurs," Martin Rushe, CEO and Founder of Selz, said in a blog post.